davidbstein/privacy-code-tools/README.md

 **note:** I break the standard Redux model and allow actions to shoot off API calls.

-If you install [redux toolkit](https://redux-toolkit.js.org/) in your browser, you can rewind, replay, and edit actions in the browser during testing and development.
+If you install [redux toolkit](https://redux-toolkit.js.org/) in your browser, you can rewind, replay, and edit actions in the browser during testing and development.apt install libpq-dev